rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-flutter-sdk.md

 ```
 ## Enabling / Disabling Events for Specific Destinations

-The RudderStack Flutter SDK allows you to enable or disable event flow to a specific destination or all the destinations to which the source is connected.
-You can specify these destinations by creating an object as shown below:
+The Flutter SDK lets you enable or disable sending events to a specific destination or all the destinations to which the source is connected.
+You can specify these destinations by creating an object as shown:

 ```dart
 RudderOption options = new RudderOption();